Skip to main content

 3. Click Connect.

-The integration status immediately after the setup is “Updating”.
+The initial integration status is “Updating”.
 When the status changes to “Connected”, you can view the downloaded pages in the Sources section.

 Sources downloaded from Confluence